 St Johns Point Unknown Building

 To place this structure in the context of the surrounding landscape I have provided an annotated aerial image below.
-There is possible other second world war military activity near the site in the form of a reported anti-aircraft gunnery range, but I am confident this structure is not related to that.
+There is possible other second world war military activity near the site in the form of a reported anti-aircraft gunnery range, but I am exploring if this structure is related to this or not.

 |A||A concrete hard approximately 50m long x 10m wide.
 This is typical of hards used to park heavy vehicles.
 It does not appear to have been part of a structure.|